okuvshynov/vimqq/README.md

 * It will help me read/understand code faster;
 * It will help me write a little bit better code.

-Multi-backend support was done to be able to experiment on different local/closed models, for example:
+Multi-backend support was implemented to be able to experiment on different local/closed models, for example:
 1. To get initial assesment of a complicated problem you might ask sonnet 3.5.
-2. Claude will charge per token in the input and each message will send/process all the tokens again, so if you keep chatting you get cost = O(n^2).
+2. Claude will charge per token in the input and each message will send/process all the tokens again, so if you keep chatting you get O(n^2).
 While it's pretty cheap - 1000 tokens of output is ~1.5 cents, it can still add up.
 We can also expect ~5x for next opus model.
 3. The idea is that we might be able to, for example, ask Sonnet 3.5 original question, ask for some options/alternatives and then continue the conversation with a different bot (maybe haiku, maybe local llama, etc.).

 Key features:
 * use both Sonnet/local llama.cpp within same chat session.
 Can have multiple bots to pick on based on problem complexity/cost/capabilities/etc.
-* streaming text to vim for llama.cpp server.
-This is important for large models running locally - llama3 70B gets ~8 tps on m2 ultra, which is very close to typical human reading time.
+* streaming response from llama.cpp server and show in vim right away.
+This is important for large models running locally - llama3 70B gets ~8 tps on m2 ultra, which is very close to typical human reading time, so we can just read as the reply is getting produced.
 * easily share context based on visual selection in vim.
-Be able to select lines, hit a hotkey and ask 'what is it doing?', 'what might be corner cases here?';
+Be able to select lines, hit a hotkey and ask 'what is it doing?', 'what might be corner cases here?', 'how would you modernize this code?', 'how would you test this code?'.
 * kv cache warmup to save on local prompt processing time.
 We can warmup KV cache for the lengthy multiple-turn chat session or a large code selection before we finished typing the question, thus amortizing the prompt processing cost.
+Hit hotkey, selection/previous messages are already being worked on in parallel while you are typing the question.

 ## TODO